 - Use unique, strong passwords for your login.
 One of the techniques hackers use is a stolen password – a password you’ve used elsewhere – to login to your site.
 Another technique is to crack a weak password using a bot, repeatedly trying weak password combinations.

 - Use Multifactor Authentication at your Wordpress login page.
 Plugins such as “Google Authenticator” will implement this.

 - Update your installation at least monthly.
 This includes updating WordPress itself, all plugins, and any themes you’ve installed.

 - Install a security plugin.
-Multiple plugins exist for free that will ban IP addresses that repeatedly try to access your login page, or change the default URL for you.
+Multiple security plugins exist for free that will ban IP addresses that repeatedly try to access your login page or change the default URL for you.
 Caution – these plugins will also ban you, if you’ve forgotten your password and try too many times.

 - Backup your site.
-SpireTech backs up our servers nightly, but these backups are not accessible to customers and recovery requires assistance from the service desk.
-Configure backups through our Plesk site manager for easier site restoration.
+SpireTech backs up our servers nightly, but these backups are not accessible to customers and recovery requires assistance from the Help Desk.
 Wordpress Backup Plugins usually utilize local storage which counts against your disk space quota, and may not backup the entire site.
-Plesk backups will not use your disk quota, and will backup the entire filesystem, all databases, and if located on the same server, email as well.
+The backups of some server providers, like Plesk, will not use your disk quota, and will back up the entire filesystem, all databases, and, if located on the same server, email as well.

 These steps can be just the beginning of a larger project of securing your business.
 If you want to avoid the headache, SpireTech offers Managed IT Support in the larger Portland area.